dstew1/VLCController/README.md

-# VLC Controller
+# VLC Controller V1.0
 Python script that can take you to a certain timestamp in a video being played in VLC
 <h2>Project Explanation:</h2>
 This is a small unique coding project that could potentially be used in a store or in many other environments.
-If your store has videos playing on loop that showcase a variety of products in use, you could use a modified version of this script so that given a input 0-9 on a keyboard, it will take you to the starting timestamps of all the different products so that you are able to show a customer a specific demonstration without having to wait through the whole loop.
+If your store has videos playing on loop that showcase a variety of products, you could use a modified version of this script so that given a input 0-9 on a keyboard, it will take you to the starting timestamps of all the different products so that you are able to show a customer a specific demonstration without having to wait through the whole loop.
 It could be used for many different tasks given just a little modification.

 <h2>Tutorial on how to easily run:</h2>
 Step 1: Download correct version of VSCode from https://code.visualstudio.com/download